ridiculousfish/libdivide/README.md

 }
 ```

-Generally libdivide will give at significant speedup if:
+Generally libdivide will give a significant speedup if:

 * The divisor is only known at runtime
 * The divisor is reused multiple times e.g. in a loop